estebanbecker/Parallel-computing-UPC/README.md

 label="fig4"></span> ![image](Images/Lapalce_optmized_data.png) <span
 id="fig5" label="fig5"></span>

-With the schema we can see that when the data are grouped together, there is more local shared memory access than the normal distribution.
+With the above schema we can see that when the data are grouped together, there is more shared memory access with affinity than the original distribution.

 ## Synchronization